thoughtspot/thoughtspot.github.io/_appliance/aws/configuration-options.md

 The following sections contain the supported and recommended instance types for a ThoughtSpot AWS deployment.
 When setting up your cluster in AWS, use the information here to select an instance type, configure the number of instances required for the storage you need, and add data volumes to your cluster.

-For example: If you were deploying a total cluster data size of 1 TB using the standard r5.16xlarge instance type, you would need 4 VM instances, because the instance type supports data capacity of 250 GB.
-The data volumes on the EBS would need to be provision with 2x1 TB volumes per VM.
+For example: If you were deploying a total cluster data size of 1 TB using the standard r5.16xlarge instance type, you would need 4 instances (VMs), because the per-VM user data capacity of that instance type is 250 GB.
+If you were deploying EBS-only data volumes, you would need 2x1 TB data volumes per VM.

 {: id="vm-ebs-only-persistent-storage" }
 ### VMs with EBS-only persistent storage